peterdalle/semproducible/README.md

 summary(fit_original)
 ```

-As you can see if you run the code, the output is identical to the previous one, and we have successfully reproduced the model.
+As you can see (if you run the code), the output is identical to the previous one, and we have successfully reproduced the model.

 # Questions